Patoss-dyslexia offer parent workshops on their website. These include two workshops presented by Denise Drinkwater

 We run a number of parent workshops as well as parent/child workshops at the centre and online.

-The school offer workshops from time to time.
+The centre offer workshops from time to time.
 These are run by Denise Drinkwater.
 Denise has many years practical experience teaching and supporting children/young people and adults (in school and through tuition) who are neurodiverse.
 She also has first hand experience as a mother of children who are neurodiverse.
 As well as assessing children and young people; consultancy and training teachers, schools and corporations on neurodiversity and related issues.
 Denise is also trained to teach mindfulness to children and is trained in mental health issues with many years experience in supporting children and young people with mental health difficulties.
 These events are bookable through Eventbrite and links are shown below each workshop.